-FSANZ then notifies the Ministerial Council of the proposed adoption of the variation into the Code.
+FSANZ then notifies the Australia and New Zealand Food Regulation Ministerial Council (Ministerial Council) of the approval of the draft variation to Standard 1.4.2 of the Code.
 If the Ministerial Council does not request FSANZ to review its decision, the MRLs are automatically adopted by reference under the food laws of the Australian States and Territories, after gazettal by FSANZ.

-The inclusion of the MRLs in the Code has the effect of allowing legally treated produce to be legally sold, provided that the residues in the treated produce do not exceed the MRL.
+The inclusion of the MRLs into Standard 1.4.2 of the Code has the effect of allowing legally treated produce to be legally sold, provided that the residues in the treated produce do not exceed the MRL.
 Changes to Australian MRLs reflect the changing patterns of agricultural and veterinary chemicals available to farmers.
 These changes include both the development of new products and crop uses, and the withdrawal of older products following review.

-Appropriate toxicology, residue, animal transfer, processing and metabolism studies were provided to APVMA in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997 to support the MRLs in the commodities as outlined in this Application.
+Appropriate toxicology, residue, animal transfer, processing and metabolism studies were provided to APVMA in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997 to support the proposed MRLs for sulphaquinoxaline for poultry meat and poultry offal.